-Visualization is when you focus on a mental image of an object such as a light or a flower.
-This is a commonly used technique.
+Visualization is when you focus on a mental image of an object, such as a light or a flower.
+This is a commonly-used technique.
 Occasionally you may be asked to focus on other senses, like sound or touch.
 Other focus points include breathing and the flow of energy through your body.

 One of the best meditation styles for those who find silence distracting and find relaxation and peace in repetition.

 Mantra meditation has been practised for thousands of years.
 You simply chant or recite a mantra such as the mystical Sanskrit word 'Om' – claimed to be the origin of all sound.
 Whether you whisper it mentally or chant aloud, repetition allows your mind to relax.
 Alternatively, you could choose an inspirational phrase that's personal to you.
 Mantra meditation can be practised in a group or individually.

 Mantra meditation works well for those who don't enjoy silence